 A VPN successfully prevents this undesired disclosure of private information.
 While accessing content online through a VPN, the VPN provider’s identity becomes your own.
 You will appear to be online on a location other than your own, while your personal information, including the IP address, remains hidden.

-Unrestricted Access.
 Many companies offer their online services with specific geographical restrictions.
 For instance, Netflix is still not available in many countries around the world.
-Similar to this, there are countries that forbid their citizens to access certain websites and companies who restrict their employees’ internet use.
+Similar to this, there are countries that forbid their citizens to access certain websites and companies that restrict their employees’ internet use.
 A VPN easily overcomes these obstacles.

 Since there are VPN providers in many geographic regions, users can easily go around any geographical restrictions put in place either by a foreign company or their country.